 information reaches both the NWS and the Office of Emergency Management.

-As the National Weather Service wishes to receive reports by location,
+As the National Weather Service wishes to receive reports by county,

 this program is specific to St. Louis City and County.
 Other

-counties in the region maintain their own SKYWARN groups.
-This amateur
+counties in the vicinity maintain their own SKYWARN groups.

 radio service is limited to receiving spotter reports.
 Other media, such